Planning for retirement

 For example, one of the main expenses to budget for is health care.
 The longer you live, the more likely your health care costs will go up.

 Any discussion of how to retire at 50 must start with good tips on how to plan wisely.
-Here are three steps to help you reach your goal.
+Here are six to help you reach your goal.